-With many consumers unable to buy coffee in person because shops are closed or they are hesitant to leave their homes, coffee companies that offer home delivery are seeing increased demand.
-These providers include those who ship freshly roasted beans, pre-packaged cold brew and other variations.
+Many consumers are unable to buy coffee in person because shops are closed or they are hesitant to leave their homes.
+That’s why some coffee companies that offer home delivery are seeing increased demand.
+These providers include those who ship freshly roasted beans, pre-packaged cold brew, and other variations.

 If your a Coffee Shop owner consider add subscription to your business model and gain some revenue making deliveries.
 We can help you in this matter.

 With so many people at home and the weather beginning to get warmer around the U.S., home gardening has gained new popularity.
-People are growing their own fruits, vegetables and plants because it can be a little scary to go to the grocery store, supply is constrained at stores, and there’s simply more time to try your hand at being a green thumb.
+People are growing their own fruits, vegetables, and plants because it can be a little scary to go to the grocery store.
+While supply is constrained at stores, and there’s simply more time to try your hand at being a green thumb.
 Naturally, gardening companies including seed providers are booming.